min20120907/NewsAnalyzer/README.md

-News Analyzer
+# News Analyzer

-Project Members
+## Project Members

-Leader 408850013 <span id="anchor"></span>Leader 408850013 林倉裕
+Leader 408850013 林倉裕\
 Member 408850310 蔡沛騰\
 Member 408850492 柯智懷\
 Member 408854015 林中南

-Goal
+## Goal

 The goal is to demonstrate technologies that can be used to improve prevention of the spread of fake news on Facebook, these technologies including a simple interface to compare source news with other related articles, text recognize system such as JIEBA, and a transparent user report system that will also allow public and professionals of a variety of fields to help submit and examine reports for fake or biased news if they want to.

-Platforms
+## Platforms

 Open source on GitHub.